isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 of her team.</p>
 <p>Agnes attributes her relentless passion and perseverance for her work
-to her team of CRCs, clinicians, and senior research fellows, some of whom she has been colleagues with since she started working in the department in 2006.</p>
+to her team of CRCs, clinicians, and senior research fellows, some of whom she has been colleagues with since she started working in the department.</p>
 <blockquote>
 <p>“They are like my second family,” Agnes said with conviction.
 Together,
 this team continues to strive at improving the maternity care experience